 We did some needle felting and broke every felting needle in the pot making little owl creatures.
 We made pictures, pouches, pods, bags with handles and plenty of flowers.
 There is definitely a subconscious colour choice that happens, some people’s work uncannily reflects the colours they are wearing.

 I’m always amazed at how relaxing people find it, especially parents who may not always find time to play.
 I suppose I make felt so much I don’t always notice its capacity to de-stress.
 For us it was inspiring, rewarding and wonderful to be a part of an enchanting environment held beautifully by Rogue Theatre.

 Everyone needs a man-cave in a hedge for hot water…

 I hope to create beauty in the world.
 We need it.
 Not because the world isn’t beautiful enough as it is but because as creatures we have such a potential to embrace and inspire, share stories and be moved.
 The summer is alive with so much incredible stuff, bewitching scents and blossom, ever-changing lives and cycles.
 I’ve been making flowers for woolly hanging baskets and cauldrons, there are lots of tiny felted wire stalks and petals all waiting patiently to become a small part of a magical garden.
 They also work as hair adornments.
 These photos were a real joy, a burst of colour in the gaps between the rain.

 This was a beautiful May evening.
 I’ve edited the colour of these images simply because I stayed up far too late playing with them and discovering their magical qualities and I love the way they look altered.
 We planned to do a daytime shoot in a yellow rapeseed field the following morning only to find that all the bright fields had dwindled to a murky green/brown over the last week.
 Next year for that one then!

 This hat is wet felted using Shetland, merino and Finnish wools.
-Plenty of texture but really comfortable.
+Plenty of texture and strong but really comfortable.